Recent advances in computational techniques have allowed the design

 a right-handed stripe in

-The second step of our design consisted
+a straight The second step of our design consisted

 of determining which amino acids can